Rethima-Reddy/sample/README.md

     </ul>
     <ul>
       <li>
          If the User role is <b>Librarian/Depatment Admin</b>, they can perform all the actions done by the user.
-A part from that, if new books are bought by libary, those book details and the storage location can be <b>added(add book) into database</b> by the him/her.
+A part from that, if new books are bought by libary, those book details and the storage location can be <b>added(book) into database</b> by the him/her.
 They can also view the <b>list of books borrowed by students</b> along with their corresponding #919 number and due date to for every book.
       </li>
     </ul>
     <ul>
       <li>
          If the User role is <b>Admin</b>, he/she can perform all the functionalities done by student and department admin.
 A part from that, they can also make a student as librarian/department admin by <b>adding them to Department Admin list</b>.
 This privilage is given only to admin.
 Admin can also view the <b>list of librarians/department admins</b> present.
-He/She can remove a person's role from librarian/department admin and make them a normal user that is, Student if they want.
+He/She can <b>remove</b> a person's role from librarian/department admin and make them a normal user that is, Student if they want.
       </li>
     </ul>
     </li>